jorio/gitfourchette.org/guide/conflicts.rst

     * - Choice
       - Description

+    * - :guilabel:`Keep OURS`
+      - Reject incoming changes.
+The file won't be modified from its current state in HEAD.

-    * - :guilabel:`Use "their" version as is`
+    * - :guilabel:`Accept THEIRS`
       - Accept incoming changes.
 The file will be replaced with the incoming version.

-    * - :guilabel:`Keep "our" version  intact`
-      - Reject incoming changes.
-The file won't be modified from its current state in HEAD.

-    * - :guilabel:`Merge in...`
+    * - :guilabel:`Merge both versions`
       - See :ref:`merge-tool`.

 .. note::